 Also try looking for tourmaline technology.
 It uses negative ions to straighten the hair more easily, needing less heat and providing protection.
 You can also look for blades that are infused with protecting components like keratin, Vitamin E, and other types of moisturizing oils.

-Quick Comparison Chart of the Best Flat Irons For Dry Hair
+Quick Take - Best Flat Irons For Dry Hair

 Let’s take a look at some of the best flat irons on the market.